darshkpatel/Gmail-Backdoor/README.md

 I have tested it on Ubuntu 15.10.

-Requirements:
+##Requirements:

-google-api-python-client
+*google-api-python-client

-httplib2
+*httplib2

-feel free to add to the list.
+Please feel free to add to the list.
 This is not a exhaustive list